syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Unbound-Column.md

 ### Using QueryUnboundColumnValue event

-You can populate data for the Unbound column by handling `DataGrid_QueryUnboundColumnValue` event, which allows you to customize the value of the `GridUnboundColumn`. `GridUnboundColumnEventsArgs` exposes `Value` property by which you can get or set the value of the unbound column.
+You can populate data for the Unbound column by handling `QueryUnboundColumnValue` event, which allows you to customize the value of the `GridUnboundColumn`. `GridUnboundColumnEventsArgs` exposes `Value` property by which you can get or set the value of the unbound column.

-Refer the below code example in which data for the unbound column is populated by handling the `DataGrid_QueryUnboundColumnValue` event.
+Refer the below code example in which data for the unbound column is populated by handling the `QueryUnboundColumnValue` event.

 {% highlight c# %}
 dataGrid.QueryUnboundColumnValue += DataGrid_QueryUnboundColumnValue;